ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 ## Summary

-The Qt Framework, beginning with version 6.2, supports native WoA development.
+The Qt Framework, starting from version 6.2, supports native Windows on Arm (WoA) development.
 This tutorial demonstrates the benefits of using Qt when building for AArch64 processors.
 Qt enables you to develop maintainable, highly performant, and reusable code, and its support for WoA allows your apps to perform much better.
 In this learning path, the build on AArch64 was 1.6 times faster than x64.

 You can take advantage of this performance boost by switching the build configuration in the Qt interface.
 Everything else stays the same.
 You can quickly accelerate your existing Qt applications and process application commands almost twice as fast.